-Before refusing an application we must hold a hearing to consider the application and any objection received from either the police or the Gambling Commission.
+Before refusing an application we must hold a hearing to consider the application and any objection received per (e) above.

-If you hold a Club Premises Certificate issued under the Licensing Act 2003, there a 'fast track' procedure
+I hold a Club Premises Certificate issued under the Licensing Act 2003, is there a "fast track" procedure for me?

+Yes.
 In this instance you are not required to send copies of your application to the police or the Gambling Commission.